Machine Learning (In) Security: A Stream of Problems: Introduction

-In this work we present a complete set of gaps, pittfals and challenges that are still a problem in many areas of \ac{ML} solutions applied in cybersecurity, which may have overlaps with other areas, suggesting, in some cases, possible mitigation for them.
-We want to acknowledge that we are not pointing fingers to anyone, given that our own work is subject to many problems stated here.
-Our main contribution is to point directions to future cybersecurty researches that make use of \ac{ML}, aiming to improve their quality in order to be used in real applications.
+In this work, we present a broad collection of gaps, pitfalls, and challenges that are still a problem in many scenarios of \ac{ML} solutions applied in cybersecurity, which may overlap with other areas, suggesting, in some cases, possible mitigation for them.
+As a study case, in most cases, we focus on malware detection or classification tasks \reviewdtrap{(for Android, Windows, and Linux operational systems)} given that they may contain all the problems listed.
+We want to acknowledge that we are not pointing fingers at anyone, given that our own work is subject to many problems stated here. \reviewdtrap{We also understand that, despite many problems stated, it does not mean that the findings of research papers are not useful from a practical perspective.} Our main contributions are the following:

-Figure~\ref{fig:scheme} shows a scheme of the process to develop and evaluate \ac{ML} solutions for cybersecurity based on the literature (which has many steps similar to any patter classification task), which basically consists in two phases: train, i.e., training a classification model with the data available at a given time and test, i.e., testing it considering the new data collected.
-Thus, this paper is organized as follows: first, in section~\ref{sec:tasks}, we discuss how to identify the correct \ac{ML} task for each cybersecurity problem; Further, it is organized according to each step of the process, in order to make this work easier to follow, with data collection, in Section~\ref{sec:data_collection}~, attribute extraction in Section~\ref{sec:attribute_extraction}, feature extraction in Section~\ref{sec:feature_extraction}, model (includes train and update model) in Section~\ref{sec:model}, and evaluation in Section~\ref{sec:evaluation}.
-Finally, we conclude our work in Section~\ref{sec:conclusion}.